Hideyuki Kikuchi's Vampire Hunter D: Volume 8

 When the sister of a beautiful, murdered woman summons D to the village of Florence, the Hunter finds the once-thriving resort town in the grip of a vicious plague that seems to originate from the nearby sea.
 In a race against time, D must look back to a decadent age nearly a thousand years prior, when Florence's pleasure-seeking vampire inhabitants were banished by a lone soul dressed in black.
 Did the single standout from this mass exodus—the Baron Meinster—curse the town upon meeting his end at the hands of the mysterious traveler?

-Hideyuki Kikuchi's Vampire Hunter D Volume 8 adapts Mysterious Journey to the North Sea, the seventh Vampire Hunter D light novel.
+Hideyuki Kikuchi's Vampire Hunter D Volume 8 adapts the second half of Mysterious Journey to the North Sea, the seventh Vampire Hunter D light novel.